glotzerlab/parsnip/doc/source/development.rst

     - Most new features and bug fixes should be developed in branches based on ``main``.
     - API incompatible changes and those that significantly change existing functionality should be based on ``breaking``
   * Hard dependencies (those that end users must install to use **parsnip**) are *strongly* discouraged, and should be avoided where possible.
-Numpy is the sole exception to this, as it is already included in most scientific computing software stacks.
   * Additional dependencies required by developers (those used to run tests or build docs) are undesirable but allowed.
   * All code should adhere to the source code conventions and satisfy the documentation and testing requirements discussed below.

-As portability is a primary feature of **parsnip**, tests are run run on Python versions 3.9 and later.
+As portability is a primary feature of **parsnip**, tests are run run on Python versions 3.7 and later.
 However, first class support should only be expected for versions covered by `NEP 29`_.

 .. _NEP 29: https://numpy.org/neps/nep-0029-deprecation_policy.html